greg7mdp/rippled/docs/sidechain/tests.md

 * Add a batch of attestations where one has an invalid signature.
 The entire transaction should fail.

+* Add attestations that are inconsistent with eachother for the same claim id/create count

 * Test combinations of the following when adding a batch of attestations for different claim ids:
 All the claim id exist
 One claim id exists and other has already been claimed